strudel-science/strudel-kit/docs/getting-started/4-customize-taskflow.md

 Often you won't want to use all of the page elements that come with a Task Flow.
 For this tutorial, you remove the "Related Data" table in the preview panel that displays when you click on a row.
 Because you don't have any nested or linked data for each planet in the table, this element isn't useful to the UI right now.

-First, look inside the `src/app/explorer/` directory that was generated when you first added your task flow:
+First, look inside the `src/app/solar-system/` directory that was generated when you first added your task flow:

 These are the files that determine how this specific Task Flow will be rendered in the UI.
-Some of these files reference other components that are common to the whole app, but these components are specific to the `explorer` Task Flow.
+Some of these files reference other components that are common to the whole app, but these components are specific to the `solar-system` Task Flow.

 For this step, open `PreviewPanel.tsx` because the "Related Data" table is in the preview panel.